mining-visualizer/StratumProxy/README.md

 ### Instuctions
 1. For Windows users, download the zip package from the [Releases](https://github.com/mining-visualizer/StratumProxy/releases) page.
 If you are on Linux, you will have to run from source. (see below).
 2. Unzip the package and open up `config.ini` in your preferred text editor.
 The only thing you need to change is the `EthAddress` setting.
 This is the ETH address you will receive payouts to from the pool.
-This address needs to match the address set in your mining software.
+This address needs to match the ETH address set in your mining software.
 3. Run the program.
 You can simply double-click on the .exe and it will open up in a console window, however it is preferable to open a command prompt first, 'cd' into the correct directory, and then run it from there by typing `stratumproxy.exe`, the reason being, if the program crashes this will allow you to see the error message that caused the crash.